RenetRamman/mapStuff/README.md

 # Simulation of flying objects

-This is an application created using JavascSipt and HTML.
+This is an application created using JavaScript and HTML.
 The application displays an object marked as a green circle moving across the map at 60 km/h in a line across the great-sircle

 ## Starting the application